 The Morality of Freedom

 For full political freedom to happen, in order for it to become possible that we can enjoy the ability to act on our own judgment, unmolested by governments, the essential prerequisite is that we embrace the morality of egoism, and reject our social conditioning into altruism.
-This currently seems to be a fantastically unlikely thing to happen, because altruism is so totally programmed into people’s minds!
+This currently seems to be a fantastically unlikely thing to happen, because altruism is so totally programmed into people’s minds, and very few show any inclination to question it!

 Brothers Keeper